 Associate Director, Refugee Law Lab, York University

-Lawyer specializing in technology and human rights, refugee and migration issues, immigration detention, and the relationship between law, society and culture.
-Co-author of "Bots at the Gate: A Human Rights Analysis of Automated Decision-Making in Canada's Immigration and Refugee System."
+Petra Molnar is a lawyer specializing in technology and human rights, refugee and migration issues, immigration detention, and the relationship between law, society and culture.
+She is the co-author of "Bots at the Gate: A Human Rights Analysis of Automated Decision-Making in Canada's Immigration and Refugee System."

 Petra Molnar on Trump's Immigration Policy and Child Separation

 CTV News, June 19, 2018Television

 Trump's recent "zero tolerance" policy has been ripping children away from their parents at the US-Mexico Border.
 Petra Molnar, lawyer at the International Human Rights Program, University of Toronto Faculty of Law, speaks to the human rights implications of these policies and the long term effects on migrant children and their families.

 Petra Molnar on Trump's Executive Orders and Family Reunification

 Now that the White House has officially ended its family separation policy, critics of the system are urging reunification of children with their parents.
 But details on how, when, and if they can happen are scarce and murky.
 Petra Molnar, a lawyer and researcher with the International Human Rights Program at the University of Toronto, has more.

 The human rights impacts of new technologies in Canada's immigration system with Petra Molnar, lawyer and co-author of "Bots at the Gate: A Human Rights Analysis of Automated Decision Making in Canada’s Immigration and Refugee System"